Welcome to the Bluestack Way

 Maps: OSI Discovery Series Sheets 10 and 11

-There’s quite a lot of audio which is presented in a linear form as you walk the route – we’d suggest that you familiarize yourself with the material on each section in advance.
+There’s quite a lot of audio which is presented in a linear form as you walk the route.
+We’d suggest that you familiarize yourself with the material on each section in advance.
 Needless to say, it is best enjoyed on good earphones and with your mobile phone’s battery fully charged!
-If your podcast server allows you to download, we’d recommend doing so in a WiFi zone before travelling the next section.
+If your podcast server allows you to download, do so in a WiFi zone before travelling the next section.

 Recommended Professional Guides

 We can recommend the following professional guides for the following parts of the Bluestack Way: